kurtosis-tech/kurtosis/docs/docs/api-reference/starlark-reference/port-spec.md

 ```
 The above constructor returns a `PortSpec` object that defines information about a port for use in [`add_service`][add-service-reference].

-The `wait` field represents the timeout duration that Kurtosis will use when checking whether or not a service's declared UDP or TCP port are open and ready for traffic and connections upon startup.
+The `wait` field represents the timeout duration that Kurtosis will use when checking whether a service's declared UDP or TCP port are open and ready for traffic and connections upon startup.
 This is the default way to perform a readiness check using Kurtosis.
 However, there are other ways to perform a readiness check.
 Specifically, you can also use [`ServiceConfig.ReadyConditions`][ready-conditions] to check if a service is ready with a a REST call, or you can use the [Wait][wait] instruction if you need to perform a one-off readiness check after service startup.

+In addition to the passed arguments a `PortSpec` object also has the `url` attribute that is set if the `application_protocol` is non-empty.
+It returns
+a concatenation of application protocol, service name and port number in the following format `APPLICATION_PROTOCOL://SERVICE_NAME:PORT_NUMBER`.

 <!--------------- ONLY LINKS BELOW THIS POINT ---------------------->
 [future-references-reference]: ../../advanced-concepts/future-references.md